cachefly/terraform-provider-cachefly/docs/resources/service.md

 - `delivery_region` (String) The delivery region for the service.
 - `description` (String) A description of the service.
 - `options` (Dynamic) Service options configuration as key-value pairs.
 Each option follows the enabled/value structure for feature options.
+- `status` (String) The current status of the service.
+Set this to 'ACTIVE' to activate the service or 'DEACTIVATED' to deactivate it.
 - `tls_profile` (String) The TLS profile to use for SSL connections.

 ### Read-Only